 The Parks Division is responsible for the care and maintenance of over 50 parks (2,500 acres), 160 traffic islands and terraces (70 acres), and 55 miles of city sidewalks to ensure a safe passage for school children and residents.
-Responsibilities include playground equipment maintenance and repair; park building maintenance and repair; trash and litter clean-up and removal; athletic field maintenance; mowing, trimming, leaf/fall clean-up and disposal; vegetation management; recreation programing: horticulture; illegal dumping reporting and remediation; forestry; ice rink operation; and aquatics.
+Responsibilities include playground equipment maintenance and repair; park building maintenance and repair; trash and litter clean-up and removal; athletic field maintenance; mowing, trimming, leaf/fall clean-up and disposal; vegetation management; recreation programing; horticulture; rental venues; illegal dumping reporting and remediation; forestry; ice rink operation; and aquatics.

-The Maintenance Division also conducts small construction projects aimed at expanding and reclaiming parkland and open space to increase, diversify, and improve quality recreational programming and leisure activities.
+Springfield Parks Maintenance conducts small construction projects aimed at expanding and reclaiming parkland and open space to increase, diversify, and improve quality recreational programming and leisure activities.
 The general public has responded with favorable comments and is pleased that their requests are being answered in a timely manner.
-The Parks Division continues to be successful in securing state and federal grants to improve the aesthetic quality of park lands.
-The Parks Division will be applying for grants for the following projects: Magazine Park, Blunt Park phase II, and several CPA grant applications.
+Springfield Parks continues to be successful in securing state and federal grants to improve the aesthetic quality of parkland and open spaces.